OSVTAC/project-recommendations-site/README.md

 Markdown gets converted to HTML on the server side by [GitHub Pages][gitHub-pages] when the website repository is published to the web.

+The remainder of this README includes instructions for rebuilding the Markdown files (i.e. updating the contents of this repository) prior to committing, as well as previewing these files in a browser to check that things are working before pushing.

+[TODO]

 [gitHub-pages]: https://pages.github.com/
 [osvtac]: https://osvtac.github.io/